juergenweb/FieldtypeObjectDimensions/README.md

 There are several configuration options for this fieldtype in the backend.

 - set type (2 or 3 dimensional)
-- set width attribute for the inputfield in px (default is 100px)
 - set size unit as suffix after each inputfield (default is cm)
 - set max number of digits that can be entered in each field (default is 10)
 - set max number of decimals (default is 2)